LaikaStudios/LaSh/README.md

 ![LashLayers](media/Layers1280x640.jpg)

-This repository and its associated documentation contain the latest public reference implementation of the paper [*Layering Displaced Materials with Thickness, Accumulation, and Size*](https://www.shading.icu/home/papers-presentations-and-research) <b>*</b>.
+This repository and its associated documentation contain the latest public reference implementation of the paper [*Layering Displaced Materials with Thickness, Accumulation, and Size*](https://dl.acm.org/doi/10.1145/3603521.3604289).

 Similar to the [Laika Production Shading Library for RenderMan 20](https://github.com/LaikaStudios/shading-library/wiki/prman_20.Home) from which it is derived, LaSh incorporates bxdfs and displacements into its definition of a LaSh Material so that it can represent a true physical substance, and implements a bxdf and displacement layering capability so LaSh Materials can be easily layered in a physically plausible way.

 Documentation is in the [`doc`](doc) directory.

-As a bonus, this repository also contains an updated version of the [Siggraph 2022 OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course [Supplementary Material](https://github.com/LaikaStudios/OSLShadersForRenderMan) shading nodes.
+As a bonus, this repository also contains the [Siggraph 2023 Shader Writing in Open Shading Language](https://dl.acm.org/doi/10.1145/3587423.3597945) course [Supplementary Material](https://github.com/LaikaStudios/OSLShaderWriting) shading nodes.

 Please feel free to use the [Discussions Tab](https://github.com/LaikaStudios/LaSh/discussions).
 I'd love you hear what you think, or to discuss any issues or thoughts you may have about this repository and its Layered Shading implementation.

-#
-<b>*</b> The paper published in the [ACM Digital Library](https://dl.acm.org/doi/10.1145/3603521.3604289) is an older version which contains errors in **Equations 16 and 17**.
-The paper was revised prior to DigiPro 2023, but the older version was inadvertently published instead.
-The presentation at DigiPro showed the correct versions of these equations, and this repository contains the correct implementation.
-I am working to resolve this issue with the ACM so the revised paper is also published there.

 # Requirements
 * `make`